Observation of the charged-particle multiplicity dependence of $\sigma_{\psi(2S)} / \sigma_{\text{J}/\psi}$ in pPb collisions at 8.16 TeV: Abstract

 A comparison between the four different rapidity ranges studied for the prompt data is shown in Fig.~\ref{fig:InclusiveHighpTandMergedpT} (upper).
 No clear rapidity dependence of the cross section ratio can be seen in the \pt range of 6.5--30\GeV.
-Thus, the rapidity-dependent offset between the data and the co-mover model prediction originates from the model overestimation of the rapidity dependence for this ratio, presumably due to a larger co-mover density present in the lead-going direction.
+Thus, the rapidity-dependent offset between the data and the co-mover model prediction originates from the model overestimation of the rapidity dependence for this ratio, presumably due to a larger comover density present in the lead-going direction.
 This conclusion appears consistent with previous multiplicity-inclusive measurements of the rapidity dependence of charmonia production in \pPb collisions by the LHCb Collaboration~\cite{LHCb:2024taa}, although larger experimental uncertainties masked the effect.
+We also note that the lack of rapidity dependence for this observable implies that potential shifts in the effective CM system rapidity, which could arise from correlations between hard process dynamics and event multiplicity~\cite{ATLAS:2014cpa}, appear to be small.

 The co-mover model largely focuses on describing charmonium dynamics at relatively low \pt, so it is possible that additional mechanisms related to high \pt charmonium formation, such as jet production, could explain the differences between the data and model.
 To explore this possibility, two additional measurements of the same observable in the \pt range 3--6.5\GeV are performed in the rapidity ranges of $-2.865 < \yCM < -2$ and $1 < \yCM < 1.935$ and are detailed in \appname~\ref{app:LowpT}.
 An indication of a stronger rapidity dependence may be present for this lower \pt selection, but the experimental uncertainties prevent definitive conclusions.

 Because of the lack of observed rapidity dependence for high-\pt charmonia, the four rapidity selections are merged into a single measurement, shown in Fig.~\ref{fig:InclusiveHighpTandMergedpT} (lower), to probe the multiplicity dependence of the cross section ratio as precisely as possible.
 To test a null hypothesis assuming no multiplicity dependence, the agreement between the prompt data and a constant-value fit was evaluated.
 When accounting for bin-by-bin correlations between data points, the null hypothesis is disfavored with a statistical significance of 5.3 standard deviations.
 Thus, this measurement constitutes the first observation of multiplicity dependence of the cross section ratio for charmonia produced in \pA collisions.
 The null hypothesis is only disfavored by 2.1 standard deviations when the same procedure is applied to the nonprompt data.